Glossary from the MBMA 2006 Metal Building Systems Manual.

 Haunch Brace

-A diagonal member from the intersection of the column and rafter section of the rigid
+A diagonal member from the intersection of the column and rafter section

 frame to the eave member to prevent lateral buckling of the haunch.